KazaiMazai/SwiftletModel/README.md

 Basically, data can be missing for at least 3 reasons:

-1. The business logic of the app implies that the relation can be missing.
+1. The business logic of the app allows the related enitity to be missing.
 For example: message may not have an attachment.

 2. Data is missing because we haven't loaded it yet.
-The source can be a backend or even a local storage, it doesn't matter.
-There is almost certainly a state when app haven't received the data for technical reasons yet.
+If the source is a backend or even a local storage there is almost certainly a case when app haven't received the data yet.

 3. The logic of obtaining the data implies that some of the data will be missing.
-For example: a tipical app flow implies that we obtain a list of chats from the backend.
+For example: a tipical app flow where we obtain a list of chats from the backend.
 Then we get a list messages for the chat.
-Even though message cannot do without chat, message model will hardly ever contain a chat model because it will make the shape of the data weird.
+Even though a message cannot exist without a chat, message model coming from the backend will hardly ever contain a chat model because it will make the shape of the data weird with a lot of duplication.

-When we deal with missing data it's hard to figure out its missing reason.
-It can always be an explicit nil or maybe not.
+When we deal with missing data it's hard to figure out the reason why it's missing It can always be an explicit nil or maybe not.

 That's why SwiftletModel's relations properties are always optional.
-It allows to implement patching update relations policy by default: when enitites with missing relations data are saved to the storage they don't overwrite or nullify existing relations.
+It allows to implement patching update relations policy by default: when enitites with missing relations are saved to the storage they don't overwrite or nullify existing relations.

 This allows to safely update models and merge it with the exising data: